luochonghai/CVPR-2019-Paper-Statistics/README.md

 # CVPR-Paper-Statistics
-Statistics and Visualization of acceptance rate, main keyword of CVPR 2020 accepted papers for the main Computer Vision conference [(CVPR 2020)](http://cvpr2020.thecvf.com/)
+Statistics and Visualization of main keyword of CVPR 2020 accepted papers for the main Computer Vision conference [(CVPR 2020)](http://cvpr2020.thecvf.com/)
 The code can also be applied to **ECCV/ICCV/NIPS/ICML/ICLR**.

 Inspired by [`CVPR-2019-Paper-Statistics`](https://github.com/hoya012/CVPR-2019-Paper-Statistics)